 What is the best time to do a trekking?

 Mount Kilimanjaro and mount Meru can be climbed all year around as well as a trekking through the Ngorongoro Crater Highlands.
-You just put on your rain cloths during the rainy season.
+We just don't recommend trekking in the rain season of April and May

 Is Kilimanjaro a technical climb?

 Not at all, climbing Kilimanjaro does not involve technicalities as it is only walking up the mountain.
 You just need to be fit and healthy to cope with the altitude change as you go up because oxygen becomes thin.

 The minimum age for trekking up the Uhuru peak (the top of Kilimanjaro) is 16 years, to Stella Point the age limit is 13 years.

 What if one of us get sick and has to retun?

 If one from your group gets seriously ill, turn to the guide and he will contact the headquarter to bring the rescue team which will work with your assistant guide to bring the sick person down.
 If necessary they will bring you to the hospital while the others proceed with the head guide to the peak.
 Instructions about these matters are also given at the start of your climb.